-It may be possible to seek protection for a device mark that has artistic merit under the copyright legislation, but as Cyprus has no procedure for the copyright registration of artistic works, additional evidence is required in case of infringement of the device mark.
+It may be possible to seek protection for a device mark that has artistic merit under copyright legislation, but as Cyprus has no procedure for registering copyright for artistic works, additional evidence is required if the device mark is infringed.
 An action based on infringement or passing off provides wider protection than an action under copyright law.
 Further, trademark rights may be renewed indefinitely, unlike copyright, which expires within a specified term.